Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2021/Day-3/03-putting-it-together.md

 ### Learning objectives:
 - Review the major steps required to perform a complete DE analysis using DESeq2
+- Create a baseline for a DESeq2 workflow

 ### A complete workflow